kubeflow/community/proposals/restructure-KF-docs-proposal.md

     - Introduction to Feast
     - Getting started with Feast
   - Nuclio functions (remove "Miscellaneous" layer)

-- **Tasks**
+  - Istio (remove "usage in Kubeflow")
+  - Multi-Tenancy (remove "in Kubeflow")
+    - Introduction to Multi-user Isolation
+    - Design for Multi-user Isolation
+    - Getting Started with Multi-user Isolation
+  - Gang-scheduling (current "Job scheduling" - only keep if has owners)

-  - **Deployment**
+- **Platforms**
-    - Overview (current `Getting started/Installing Kubeflow`
   - Workstation (remove "Installation")
-      - Kubeflow on Linux
+    - Linux (remove "Kubeflow on")
-      - Kubeflow on macOS
+    - macOS (remove "Kubeflow on")
-      - Kubeflow on Windows
+    - Windows (remove "Kubeflow on")
-      - MiniKF on Vagrant (add "on Vagrant")
-      - MiniKF on GCP (rename "Deploy using MiniKF on GCP")
-      - MiniKF on AWS (new!)
-      - Deploying with minikube on a single node
-      - Kubeflow on MicroK8s
+  - On-prem
-    - Vanilla Kubernetes (current `Getting Started/Kubernetes installation`)
-      - Overview of Deployment on Existing Clusters
-      - Kubeflow Deployment with kfctl_k8s_istio
-      - Multi-user, auth-enabled Kubeflow with kfctl_existing_arrikto
+    - On-prem in a Multi-node Cluster
-      - Multi-user, auth-enabled Kubeflow with kfctl_istio_dex
+    - Deploying Kubeflow behind a proxy server
-    - Kubeflow on AWS
+  - AWS (remove "Kubeflow on")
     - Deployment
       - Install Kubeflow
       - Uninstall Kubeflow
     - Customizing Kubeflow on AWS
     - AWS IAM Role for Service Account
     - Logging
     - Private Access
     - Authentication and Authorization
     - Authentication using OIDC
     - Configure Kubeflow Pipelines on AWS
     - Custom Domain
     - Optimized Jupyter Notebooks on AWS
     - Storage Options
     - Configure External Database Using Amazon RDS
     - Troubleshooting Deployments on Amazon EKS
     - Kubeflow on AWS Features
     - End-to-end Kubeflow on AWS
-    - Kubeflow on Azure
+  - Azure (remove "Kubeflow on")
     - Deployment
       - Install Kubeflow
       - Initial cluster setup for existing cluster
       - Uninstall Kubeflow
     - Authentication using OIDC in Azure
     - End-to-End Pipeline Example on Azure
     - Access Control for Azure Deployment
     - Troubleshooting Deployments on Azure AKS
-    - Kubeflow on GCP
+  - Google Cloud (remove "Kubeflow on")
     - Deploying Kubeflow
       - Set up a Google Cloud Project
       - Set up OAuth for Cloud IAP
       - Management cluster setup
       - Deploy using kubectl and kpt
       - Monitor Cloud IAP Setup
       - Delete using CLI
       - Features of Kubeflow on GCP
       - Deploy using UI
     - Kubeflow On-premises on Anthos GKE
     - Pipelines on GCP
       - Connecting to Kubeflow Pipelines on Google Cloud using the SDK
       - Authenticating Pipelines to GCP
       - Upgrading
       - Enabling GPU and TPU
       - Using Preemptible VMs and GPUs on GCP
     - Customizing Kubeflow on GKE
     - Using Your Own Domain
     - Authenticating Kubeflow to GCP
     - Using Cloud Filestore
     - Securing Your Clusters
     - Troubleshooting Deployments on GKE
     - Tutorial: End-to-end Kubeflow on GCP
     - Logging and monitoring
-    - Kubeflow on IBM Cloud
+  - IBM Cloud (remove "Kubeflow on")
     - Deployment
       - Install Kubeflow
       - Securing the Kubeflow authentication with HTTPS
       - Uninstall Kubeflow
     - Create an IBM Cloud cluster
     - Initial cluster setup for existing cluster
     - Using IBM Cloud Container Registry (ICR)
     - Pipelines on IBM Cloud Kubernetes Service (IKS)
     - End-to-end Kubeflow on IBM Cloud

+- **Methods & Distros**
+  - kfctl (current `Getting Started/Kubernetes installation`)
+    - Overview of Deployment on Existing Clusters
+    - Kubeflow Deployment with kfctl_k8s_istio
+    - Multi-user, auth-enabled Kubeflow with kfctl_existing_arrikto
+    - Multi-user, auth-enabled Kubeflow with kfctl_istio_dex
+    - Configuring Kubeflow with kfctl and kustomize
+    - Minkube (Deploying with minikube on a single node)
+  - Charmed Kubeflow
+    - Kubeflow on MicroK8s
+  - MiniKF
+    - MiniKF on Vagrant (add "on Vagrant")
+    - MiniKF on GCP (rename "Deploy using MiniKF on GCP")
+    - MiniKF on AWS (new!)
-    - Kubeflow on OpenShift (move up to follow all other "Kubeflow on")
+  - OpenShift (remove "Kubeflow on")
     - Install Kubeflow on OpenShift
     - Uninstall Kubeflow
   - Kubeflow Operator
     - Introduction
     - Installing Kubeflow Operator
     - Installing Kubeflow
     - Uninstalling Kubeflow
     - Uninstalling Kubeflow Operator
     - Troubleshooting
-  - **Configuration** (created with files from of current section "Further Setup and Troubleshooting" alphabetized)
-    - Configuring Kubeflow with kfctl and kustomize
-    - Integrations
-    - Istio Usage in Kubeflow
-    - Job Scheduling
-    - Kubeflow On-prem in a Multi-node Kubernetes Cluster
-    - Multi-Tenancy in Kubeflow
-      - Introduction to Multi-user Isolation
-      - Design for Multi-user Isolation
-      - Getting Started with Multi-user Isolation
-  - **Troubleshooting** (created with files from current section "Further Setup and Troubleshooting")
-    - Frequently Asked Questions
-    - Troubleshooting
-    - Usage Reporting
-    - Support

 - **Resources** (remove "Tutorials, Samples, and Shared")
   - Kubeflow Samples